beyound3d/WinUXGuide/README.md

 # Run
+to open disk management
 - ```
   diskmgmt.msc
   ```

+to open system configuaration
  - ```
    msconfig
    ```

+to open to check system info open some in cmd
  - ```
    systeminfo
    ```

+to open system properties
  - ```
    sysdm.cpl
    ```

+to open Disk cleanup
  - ```
    cleanmgr
    ```

+to open services
  - ```
    services.msc
    ```

+to open task manager
  - ```
    taskmgr
    ```